-How do you cut vegetables for skewers?
+How to cut vegetables for kabobs

 While largely up to your preference, there are some things to keep in mind when cutting your vegetables to go on skewers.